 Located at 26 Main Street in the heart of Blairstown's Historic District, this building pre-dates 1900 and boasts 19th century Frontier architecture.
 A professional space to offer the public and guests your products or services.

-Located at 27 Main Street, within walking distance of the museum and parking lot, this building housed John Bunnell's carriage barn as early as 1860.
-Comfortably accommodates up to 75 people, with full concierge services available.
+Located at 27 Main Street, within walking distance of the museum and public parking lot, this building housed John Bunnell's carriage barn as early as 1860.
+Today, it serves as an annex building for the Blairstown Museum.

 Take your event on the road with our recently renovated, charming trolley.
 Named after the Blairstown Railway's 1880 steam-powered pony inspection station, it is ideal for sightseeing and weddings.
 Seats up to 14 people, driver included.